kotor-speedruns/kotor-speedruns.github.io/kotor1/Techniques/Glitchless Tricks.md

 ## Introduction

 Each of the following tricks or techniques are allowed in all rulesets, including the Glitchless Ruleset.
 Most of these are allowed because they are considered either impossible or too cumbersome to avoid within the context of a speedrun.
-This guide will describe each trick in detail, including how to perform it, why it is allowed in Glitchless, and where it is used in all KotOR speedruns.
+This guide will describe each trick in detail, including how to perform it, and where it is used in all KotOR speedruns.

 ## Duration Glitch